 It’s important to highlight integer support and bitwise operators.
 For Luau, it’s rare that a full 64-bit integer type is necessary - double-precision types support integers up to 2^53 (in Lua which is used in embedded space, integers may be more appealing in environments without a native 64-bit FPU).
 However, there’s a lot of value in having a single number type, both from performance perspective and for consistency.
 Notably, Lua doesn’t handle integer overflow properly, so using integers also carries compatibility implications.

-If integers are taken out of the equation, bitwise operators make much less sense; additionally,
+If integers are taken out of the equation, bitwise operators make less sense, as integers aren’t a first class feature; additionally,

-Floor division is less harmful, but it’s used rarely enough that
+Floor division is much less complex, but it’s used rarely enough that

 math.floor(a/b) seems like an adequate replacement; additionally,